ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### IsKinematicWhenInactive

-Whether the Rigidbody of the interactable should be in a kinematic state when the follow action is inactive.
+Whether the Rigidbody of the Interactable should be in a kinematic state when the follow action is inactive.

 ##### Declaration